 Responsible Minerals Initiative Opens Membership

-January 15, 2014, Alexandria, Virginia -- As the leading industry initiative on conflict minerals, the Conflict- Free Sourcing Initiative (RMI) calls on more companies to join the effort to become conflict-free by becoming RMI members.
-A five-year, joint industry effort by over 120 companies from seven different industries, the RMI provides vital sourcing information that enables companies to make informed choices about minerals they use in their products – including helping companies meet their upcoming reporting deadline related to U.S. conflict minerals regulations.
+January 15, 2014, Alexandria, Virginia -- As the leading industry initiative on conflict minerals, the Conflict- Free Sourcing Initiative (CFSI) calls on more companies to join the effort to become conflict-free by becoming CFSI members.
+A five-year, joint industry effort by over 120 companies from seven different industries, the CFSI provides vital sourcing information that enables companies to make informed choices about minerals they use in their products – including helping companies meet their upcoming reporting deadline related to U.S. conflict minerals regulations.

 “We’ve focused for over five years on an industry solution to an industry challenge: becoming conflict-free.
 It has been a major challenge and there have been people who’ve questioned that we could even do it.
 By collaborating and focusing on the pinch point in the metals supply chain – smelters and refiners – we’re now able to provide our members with the information they need to make responsible choices about conflict minerals in their products,” said Michael Rohwer, Program Director for the Responsible Minerals Initiative.